Meet Our Team

 My name is Ian Catterall and I provide person-centred therapy enriched by mindfulness techniques that create real results.
 I work with clients worldwide through online video sessions."

-Diane Sullivan
+Dianne Sullivan

 LLB MNCPS Acc.